bencoman/pharo-workingRoadmaps/OutsideWishLists.md

 1. File system access

+  * Pharo: True

 2. Sockets – client and server

+  * Pharo: True

-A solid HTTP client (I’m ambivalent as to whether there should also be a server.
+3. A solid HTTP client (I’m ambivalent as to whether there should also be a server.
 Experience of how little ones from the standard libraries of existing languages are used suggests no)

+  * Pharo: True - client and server

-3. Parsing for standard formats – XML, JSON, etc.
+4. Parsing for standard formats – XML, JSON, etc.

+  * Pharo: Available from the Configuration Browser, but not integrated.
+Shoudl some be?)

-4. Good concurrency primitives
+5. Good concurrency primitives

+  * Pharo: For its own green threads, these work well.

-5. Pseudo random number generators
+6. Pseudo random number generators

 6. Invoking and running external programs